5 Safety Tips for Heating Repair Services

 And no one wants to put their selves or those closest to them in danger like that.
 That’s why it’s crucial that you make sure there are certain heating safety rules followed in your home to keep everyone safe.
 Whether you’re planning on dealing with a heating repair service or not, you’ve got to ensure these safety tips are followed.

-Test Smoke Alarms At Least Once A Month.
+1. Test Smoke Alarms at Least Once a Month.

 First up, you want to make sure your home is protected in the case that a fire does start.
 And that begins with your fire alarms, which are your first line of defense when it comes to dangerous fires.

 Fireplaces are one of the main causes of fires in American homes.
-That’s why it’s crucial that you start here with your safety precautions.
+That’s why you must start here with your safety precautions.
 It’s crucial that you keep a sturdy and strong screen in front of your fireplace that doesn’t have any holes in it.

 That’s because you’re just one stray spark away from a fire starting on your rug or furniture.
 That’s why you’ve got to have a screen keeping those sparks away from your living room or bedroom.

-When you’re using, fuel burning space heaters, you can’t just use any fuel.
-This is dangerous if you don’t follow the manufacturer’s instructions on what kind of fuel to be using when you’re using your space heater.
+When you’re using, fuel-burning space heaters, you can’t just use any fuel.
+This is dangerous if you don’t follow the manufacturer’s instructions on what kind of fuel to be used when you’re using your space heater.
 Using any other kind of fuel than the one that’s recommended could spell disaster for your home.

 Yes, we all love our portable heaters.
 If you have one in your home, you know how great it is to curl up next to it on a cold winter night with a good book.
 However, they can be quite dangerous if left unchecked after a long time.
 Make sure that you turn off the portable heater once you leave the room for an extended period of time or before you go to bed.